wandb/wandb/leet/docs/PARITY.md

 Precedent: `media_test.go`'s four `TestParseHistory_*` cases are similarly deferred to the `leet-data` `leveldb_history_source` unit (see the `PARITY: DEFERRED TESTS` comment in `crates/leet-data/src/media.rs`).

+DIVERGENCE (signed off 2026-07-25, amends LOG-03): console-log timestamp keys render in UTC, not Go's local time (`time.Unix` → Local, leveldbhistorysource.go:409-410). std has no local-time API, the workspace denies unsafe_code, and no tz crate is in the dependency set.
+The harness pins the oracle to TZ=UTC (equivalent: Go under empty TZ renders UTC).
+Revisit when a tz crate (jiff preferred) is adopted workspace-wide — tracked for Phase 8.